Pancake Creek

 Capricorn Coast

-Pancake Creek is a popular anchorage on the East Coast of mainland Australia and is 65 NM north of Bundaberg and about 25 nM south of Gladstone.
+Pancake Creek is a popular anchorage on the east coast of mainland Australia, 65 nautical miles north of Bundaberg and about 25 nautical miles south of Gladstone.

 Approach and Anchoring

 Entry into Pancake Creek should be made on a rising tide as the tidal flow at the mouth of the creek can be very swift - up to 3 knots at times.
-We have watched a small sail boat sit in the mouth's tidal race flowing out while he was trying to get in.
-He had his engine going full bore and a headsail out with the wind behind him and he still could not make way against the tide.
-He had to endure those conditions until the tide slackened and in he came.
+We have watched a small sailboat sit in the mouth’s tidal race flowing out while trying to get in.
+He had his engine going full bore and a headsail out with the wind behind him, yet he still could not make way against the tide.
+He had to endure those conditions until the tide slackened, and then he came in.

 Arriving with an incoming tide also assists with navigating the shallow parts of the creek.
-Entry is straightforward picking up the port markers off Clews Point and the floating starboard can maker.
-Just inside those two marks is a pool of good deep water (3-5m LWS) where one can anchor if wanting to make an early exit the next morning.
+Entry is straightforward, picking up the port markers off Clews Point and the floating starboard can marker.
+Just inside those two marks is a pool of good deep water (3-5m LWS) where one can anchor or pick up the single public mooring if wanting to make an early exit the next morning.
 This anchorage is protected from S-SE winds, but swell can invade the mouth anchorage depending on the tide.
-This anchorage is very swell-prone and open to northerly winds.
+This outer anchorage is very swell-prone and open to northerly winds.

 If you want a quieter night and intend to stay a day or more, ride the tide up the creek following your charts and buoyage.
-Pick up the port marker and round it to port and then make a bee-line for the next port marker.
-As you round the second port marker, "the gate" marked by port and starboard piles lays ahead with white lead marks on the shore directly behind.
-Once clear of that proceed into the anchorage area as shown on the map below.
+Pick up the port marker and round it to port, then make a beeline for the next port marker.
+As you round the second port marker, “the gate” marked by port and starboard piles lies ahead with white lead marks on the shore directly behind.
+Once clear of that, proceed into the anchorage area as shown on the map below.
+There are four public moorings available.

-Once ashore, this is a delightful anchorage with good walks ashore and beaches to fossick.
-Sand-flies are a constant companion, and if having sundowners of the beach with friends off other boats, wear long garments and douse yourself in your preferred repellent.
-It might help but it won't save you.
+Once ashore, this is a delightful anchorage with good walks and beaches to fossick.
+Sandflies are a constant companion, and if having sundowners on the beach with friends off other boats, wear long garments and douse yourself in your preferred repellent.
+It might help, but it won’t save you.

-Bustard Lighthouse Walk (Grade: Easy.
-Allow 30-40 minutes each way)
+Bustard Lighthouse Walk (Grade 2: Allow 30-40 minutes each way)

 Bustard Head Lighthouse